mcjazzyfunky/archived-php-prelude/README.md

 And many other sequence operations (see API documentation for details) .....

-# Dynamic objects
+## Dynamic objects

 Instead of handling records in associative arrays, it's possible to use dynamic objects where each property can be accessed using "->" arrow.
 The advantage is that this is syntactically much nicer and a it will throw a RuntimeException in case that someone will try to read a property that does not exist.
-The disadvantage is that dynamic objects use PHP's magic functions internally which is much slower than accessing values in an associative array.
+The disadvantage is that dynamic objects use PHP's magic functions internally which is slower than accessing values in an associative array.
+Dynamic objects are actually quite handy to be used in database query results.

 ```php
 $user = new DynObject([